In this lab you or going to build a few circuits on a breadboard.

 differs little from NASA’s.

-Now create your own version of this 1965 classic with a single NOR from two NOT’s by adding one wire!
+Now use the two inverters on the left side of your board to create your own version of this 1965 classic with a single NOR from two NOT’s by adding one wire!

 Demonstrate the functionality of your NOR gate for your instructor.